 Why You Need a Digital Planning System

 Wedding planning involves coordinating 10–20 vendors, managing a budget with dozens of line items, tracking RSVPs from 50–300 guests, and maintaining a timeline that spans 6–18 months.
 A spreadsheet can technically do all of this, but dedicated wedding planning tools do it better — with shared access for both partners, automated reminders, vendor messaging integration, and mobile access from anywhere.
-The right tool does not just organise your wedding; it reduces the mental load that makes planning feel overwhelming.
+The right tool does not just organize your wedding; it reduces the mental load that makes planning feel overwhelming.

 All-in-One Planning Platforms